RocketChat/docs-old/user-guides/voice-and-video-calls/README.md

 A modern machine with camera and mic.
 Expensive old Windows machines are not so good, and tricky to configure.
 Cheap new Chromebooks (less than US$200) work perfectly.
 Macs work out of the box.

-The latest version of Chrome or Firefox.
-Safari and Edge may work soon in the future - but FaceTime (owned by Apple) and Skype (owned by Microsoft) may be business reasons why things are delayed.
+The latest version of Chrome, Firefox or Edge should work.

 Newer Android mobile phones and tablets (some less than US$50) will also work.